sigwela/mlops-project/README.md

 - BMI
 - Age

-We use a Random Forest Classifier trained on the **Pima Indians Diabetes Dataset**.
+we use a Random Forest Classifier trained on the **Pima Indians Diabetes Dataset**.

 ---